Kiranmayeemad/DocsAsCodeTraining/index.md

 I have a class at {{ site.When }}

-{% item in site.data.employment %}
+{% for item in site.data.employment %}
 {{ item.company }}, {{ item.years }}
 {% endfor %}